Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ReturnVal = Timer

-Using Table Record Field Values in ListBox.
+Using Table Record Field Values in a ListBox.

 Second Example with Employees Table